 Whichever method you use be careful when putting soil around them as you don’t want it falling into the centre of each leek.
 If this happens particles of dirt can get trapped within the layers and makes for gritty leeks when it comes to eating them!
 Always put extra soil around the leeks and not on top.

 Seedlings should also be planted with enough space between them for good airflow to minimise the risk of diseases developing.
 Water in seedlings with OCP eco-seaweed and put down a thin layer of mulch, such as sugar cane, to keep moisture in and weeds at bay.

 |Warm & Temperate Frost Free Zones||Autumn, Winter (early), Summer|

 Fertilising and Harvesting of Leeks

 It’s important to keep the water and nutrients up to achieve thick shanks.
 So water regularly and always aim for the base of plants to keep leaves as dry as possible.
 Every 2-3 weeks apply a mix of OCP eco-seaweed and OCP eco-aminogro to promote tasty, healthy growth.

 Leeks will take around 15-18 weeks to reach harvesting size but of course you can always pick a little earlier if you can’t wait!
 It is best to dig plants up rather than pull up by hand to minimise damage to the shank and base.
 If you have any small baby leeks growing at the plant base (sometimes this happens) you can separate and replant them to harvest later on.

 Watch out for the following issues:

 - Rust – this disease appears as white spots on leaves and stems before turning brown and developing orange spores.
-Limit overhead watering where possible.
-Thin plants to increase airflow around the remaining plants.
+Remove damaged leaves and spray with an organic fungicide.
+Thin plants to increase airflow around the remaining plants and limit overhead watering where possible.